-- A literature and database review to identify species of conservation significance known from the region (provided in Appendix A).
-This enabled these species to be targeted during the field survey component of the study; - A field survey employing standard methodologies to determine the composition of aquatic flora and fauna species inhabiting the Project site; particularly species of conservation significance; - Assessment of surface water quality at each sampling location; and - The preparation of a report to HGPL describing the significant ecological features identified and outlining possible management strategies to reduce any foreseeable impacts associated with the proposed mining activities.
+- A literature and database review to identify flora and fauna species of conservation significance known from the region (provided in Appendix A).
+This enabled these species to be targeted during the field survey component of the study; - A field survey employing standard methodologies to determine the composition of aquatic flora and fauna species inhabiting the Project site; particularly species of conservation significance; - Assessment of aquatic habitat, surface water and stream sediment quality at each sampling location; and - The preparation of a report to HGPL describing the significant ecological features identified and outlining possible management strategies to reduce any foreseeable impacts associated with the proposed mining activities.